snonux/terraform/README.md

 # Terraform

+## TODO's

+* Nextcloud and Bastion: Auto re-create in different AZ on failure.
+* Backup EFS, don't let `terraform destroy` erease all my data!
+* Input variables, for configuring different service hosts.
+* Maybe register `buetow.cloud` domain (or keep using `aws.buetow.org`)

 ## Create base environment

-First create VPC, subnets and EFS in `org-buetow-production`
+First create VPC, subnets and EFS in `org-buetow-base`

 ## Use the helper to set up some EFS subdirs